MRI artifact: Wrap-around

 A wrap-around artifact also known as an aliasing artifact, is a result of mismapping of anatomy that lies outside the field of view but within the slice volume.
 The selected field of view is smaller than the size of the imaged object.
 The anatomy is usually displaced to the opposite side of the image (Figs 6 and 7).
 It can be caused by non-linear gradients or by undersampling of the frequencies contained within the return signal.
 The sampling rate must be twice the maximal frequency that occurs in the object (Nyquist sampling limit).
 If not, the Fourier transform will assign very low values to the frequency signals greater than the Nyquist limit.
 These frequencies will then 'wrap around' to the opposite side of the image, masquerading as low-frequency signals.
 In the frequency encode direction a filter can be applied to the acquired signal to eliminate frequencies greater than the Nyquist frequency.
 In the phase encode direction, artifacts can be reduced by an increasing number of phase encode steps (increased image time).
 For correction, a larger field of view may be chosen.

 Gibbs artifacts

 Fig. 8.
 Gibbs artifact (T1 sagittal study of the brain).

 Gibbs artifacts or Gibbs ringing artifacts, also known as truncation artifacts are caused by the under-sampling of high spatial frequencies at sharp boundaries in the image.
 Lack of appropriate high-frequency components leads to an oscillation at a sharp transition known as a ringing artifact.
 It appears as multiple, regularly spaced parallel bands of alternating bright and dark signal that slowly fade with distance (Fig. 8).
 Ringing artifacts are more prominent in smaller digital matrix sizes.
 Methods employed to correct Gibbs artifact include filtering the k-space data prior to Fourier transform, increasing the matrix size for a given field of view, the Gegenbauer reconstruction and Bayesian approach.

 Machine/hardware-related artifacts

-This is a wide and still expanding subject.
-Only a few common artifacts are recognised.
+A few common artifacts are recognised.